iboB/doctest-lib/README.md

 It makes using the library as a submodule with CMake a bit easier.

-It has a CMakeLists.txt which is nothing on its own.
-It's supposed to be added by `add_subdirectory`.
-It then defines two static library targets:
+It has a `CMakeLists.txt` which is supposed to be added by `add_subdirectory` and defines the following targets:

+* `doctest-headers` - a header-only interface library, in case you want to add the implementation in your own files
-* `doctest` - which is a library with no main function, in case you want to write your own
+* `doctest` - a static library with no main function, in case you want to write your own
-* `doctest-main` - which defines a main function and is the common way of using doctest
+* `doctest-main` - a static library which defines a main function and is the common way of using doctest

 To use doctest with this helper: `#include <doctest/doctest.h>`

+For the header-only use include the implementation with `#include <doctest/impl.h>`

 With this you don't have to define your own file with a doctest implementation and it doesn't impose any compiler or linker settings whatsoever on the caller.